-Based on this inspection, Riverview Land Preserve was determined to be in substantial compliance with ROP No. MI-ROP-M4469-2015 and applicable State and federal air rules.
+Based on this inspection, Riverview Land Preserve and Riverview Energy Systems are determined to be in substantial compliance with ROP No. MI-ROP-M4469-2015a and applicable State and federal air rules, although the violations for nuisance odors remains unresolved at this time.